Understanding your health

 Typical injury situations:

-• Side kick or cross kick in soccer
+• Side kick or cross-kick in soccer

-• Acceleration in sprints, especially during explosive starts
+• Sprinting acceleration, especially during explosive starts

 Risk factor Increased risk